 BGSP’s Doctor of Psychoanalysis (Psya.D.) and Certificate in Psychoanalysis (Cert.
 Psya.) psychoanalytic training programs are accredited by the American Board for Accreditation in Psychoanalysis (ABAP, Inc.).
 Accreditation of a psychoanalytic training program by ABAP, Inc. indicates that the program is periodically reviewed by an evaluation team who finds that the program meets ABAP, Inc.’s Standards for Accreditation.
 Accreditation is not a guarantee, but provides reasonable assurance about the quality of training available to students in the program.

-Inquiries regarding the accreditation status by ABAP, Inc. should be directed to Carol M. Panetta, Psy.D., Vice President at BGSP.
+Inquiries regarding the accreditation status by ABAP, Inc. should be directed to Carol M. Panetta, Psy.D., President at BGSP.
 Individuals may also contact:

 American Board for Accreditation in Psychoanalysis